Nine Good Reasons for Studying and Learning a Foreign Language

 Understanding a New Culture

 Language and culture are inseparable.
 By acquiring knowledge of a country's culture, you will better understand a foreign country's customs, history, religions, food, and art.
+You will also be able to understand the people better.

 Doing Foreign Business